Shawnee: Aftermath

-The Shawnee in Missouri migrated from the United States south into Mexico, in the eastern part of Spanish Texas.
+The Shawnee in Missouri migrated south from the United States into Mexico, settling in the eastern part of Spanish Texas.
 They became known as the "Absentee Shawnee".
-They were joined in the migration by some Delaware (Lenape).
-Although they were closely allied with the Cherokee led by The Bowl, their chief John Linney remained neutral during the 1839 Cherokee War.
+They were joined during this migration by some Delaware (Lenape).
+Although they maintained a close alliance with the Cherokee led by The Bowl, their chief, John Linney, remained neutral during the 1839 Cherokee War.

-Texas achieved independence from Mexico under American leaders.
-It decided to force removal of the Shawnee from the new republic.
-But in appreciation of their earlier neutrality, Texan President Mirabeau Lamar fully compensated the Shawnee for their improvements and crops.
-They were forced out to Arkansas Territory.
-The Shawnee settled close to present-day Shawnee, Oklahoma.
-They were joined by Shawnee pushed out of Kansas (see below), who shared their traditionalist views and beliefs.
+After Texas achieved independence from Mexico under American leadership, the new republic decided to force the removal of the Shawnee from its territory.
+In recognition of their earlier neutrality, Texan President Mirabeau Lamar compensated the Shawnee for their improvements and crops.
+Despite this compensation, they were compelled to relocate to the Arkansas Territory.
+The Shawnee later settled near present-day Shawnee, Oklahoma.
+They were joined by Shawnee expelled from Kansas (see below), who shared similar traditionalist views and beliefs.

-In 1817, the Ohio Shawnee had signed the Treaty of Fort Meigs, ceding their remaining lands in exchange for three reservations in Wapaughkonetta, Hog Creek (near Lima), and Lewistown, Ohio.
-They shared these lands with some Seneca people who had migrated west from New York.
+In 1817, the Ohio Shawnee signed the Treaty of Fort Meigs, ceding their remaining lands in exchange for three reservations in Wapaughkonetta, Hog Creek (near Lima), and Lewistown, Ohio.
+They shared these reservations with some Seneca people who had migrated westward from New York.

-In a series of treaties, including the Treaty of Lewistown of 1825, Shawnee and Seneca people agreed to exchange land in western Ohio with the United States for land west of the Mississippi River in what became Indian Territory.
-In July 1831, the Lewistown group of Seneca–Shawnee departed for the Indian Territory (in present-day Kansas and Oklahoma).
+Through a series of treaties, including the Treaty of Lewistown of 1825, the Shawnee and Seneca agreed to exchange their lands in western Ohio for territory west of the Mississippi River in what later became Indian Territory.
+In July 1831, the Lewistown group of Seneca–Shawnee departed for Indian Territory, in present-day Kansas and Oklahoma.

-The main body of Shawnee in Ohio followed Black Hoof, who fought every effort to force his people to give up their homeland.
-After the death of Black Hoof, the remaining 400 Ohio Shawnee in Wapaughkonetta and Hog Creek surrendered their land and moved to the Shawnee Reserve in Kansas.
-This movement was largely under terms negotiated by Joseph Parks (1793–1859).
-He had been raised in the household of Lewis Cass and had been a leading interpreter for the Shawnee.
+The main body of Shawnee in Ohio followed Black Hoof, who resisted repeated efforts to force his people to relinquish their homeland.
+After Black Hoof's death, the remaining 400 Ohio Shawnee at Wapaughkonetta and Hog Creek surrendered their lands and relocated to the Shawnee Reserve in Kansas.
+This movement occurred largely under terms negotiated by Joseph Parks (1793–1859), who had been raised in the household of Lewis Cass and later served as a leading interpreter for the Shawnee.

-Missouri joined the Union in 1821.
-After the Treaty of St. Louis in 1825, the 1,400 Missouri Shawnee were forcibly relocated from Cape Girardeau, along the west bank of the Mississippi River, to southeastern Kansas, close to the Neosho River.
+After Missouri joined the Union in 1821, the Treaty of St. Louis led in 1825 to the forced relocation of approximately 1,400 Missouri Shawnee from Cape Girardeau along the west bank of the Mississippi River to southeastern Kansas, near the Neosho River.